AZTech T-Series Industrial Air Cleaner Overview

 The specifications below provide an overview of features for the product series.
 Not all features are available for every product.
 Please contact us for more details or if you have any questions.

 Learn more about how the AZTech T-Series Industrial Air Cleaners help with fume extraction, welding smoke collection, industrial dust extraction, oil mist filtration, and the capture of most airborne nuisance dust, mist, and vapors.
-Or check out our article on How to Choose an Industrial Air Cleaner System for your shop.
+You can also check out our article on How to Choose an Industrial Air Cleaner System for your shop.

 - Ductless and modular space-saving design